-Report the Fall 2006 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2009 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2006 Student to Faculty ratio 16 to 1 (based on 7,419 students and 451 faculty).
+12 Fall 2009 Student to Faculty ratio 14:1 (based on 6517 students and 474 faculty).

-3 Undergraduate Class Size
+13 Undergraduate Class Size

-13 Number of Class Sections with Undergraduates Enrolled
+Number of Class Sections with Undergraduates Enrolled